 The consolidated financial statements are presented in accordance with accounting principles generally accepted in the United States.
-These statements include the accounts of New World Symphony, Inc. and its wholly owned subsidiaries New Campus II, LLC (through its dissolution in October 2014), and Alton Pointe, LLC, referred to collectively going forward as NWS.
+These statements include the accounts of New World Symphony, Inc. and its wholly owned subsidiary Alton Pointe, LLC, referred to collectively going forward as NWS.
 All significant inter-company accounts and transactions have been eliminated in consolidation.